LaxarJS/laxar/docs/api/runtime.log.md

 #### <a id="BLACKBOX"></a>BLACKBOX `Object`

-Pass this as an additional replacement parameter to a log-method to blackbox your logging call.
+Pass this as an additional replacement parameter to a log-method, in order to blackbox your logging call.
 Blackboxed callers are ignored when logging the source information (file, line).

 ## Types